MongeziMaluleka/ClubConnect/README.md

 - **Club Sections**: Individual sections for different clubs, highlighting their events, activities, and contact information.
 - **Social Media Links**: Easily accessible buttons that link to each club's social media pages.
 - **Custom Animations**: Hover effects on buttons and icons for a more interactive user experience.
+- **Testimonial Uploads**: Users with a valid WeThinkCode_ username can upload testimonials, including images and descriptions of their club experiences.

 ---